Kishkuman13/web-sprint-challenge-advanced-css-and-intro-js/README.md

 3. How would you explain the concept of a variable to someone new to programming?
 4. What is the purpose of using functions in code?

+1. Acessibility on the web is making sure that any user can have access to the websites that a developer builds.

+2. There are many different things one can do to ensure a website is accessible.
+  2a.
+Using semantic html is very important for ease of access, specifically screen readers.
+  2b.
+Making sure your website works and looks good on multiple devices is very important.
+  2c.
+Also, using a css reset can help by making sure what you design is interpreted by different browsers as the same site.
+Along those same lines, having fallback attributes is very helpful in making sure the user sees the website as you intended.

+3. Variables are used as placeholders to simplify functions.
+For example, you may need to reference a specific item within an array (thisarray[1]).
+Instead of typing that each time, you could assign a simple variable that will reference the item. (var item = thisarray[1])

+4. Functions are very useful for many different things.
+They allow us to store and retrieve data.
+This can be used on the back-end as well as the front-end of web development.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions